11 Cool Things To Do in Brussels in a Day

 Are you wondering what to do in Brussels in 1 day?

-The Grand-Place is definitely one of the must see places in Brussels and the starting point for your exploration of Brussels.
-It’s the heart of the old town and all main streets of Brussels end, respectively start here.
+The Grand-Place is definitely one of the must-see places in Brussels and the starting point for your exploration of Brussels.
+It’s the heart of the old town and all the main streets of Brussels end, respectively start here.

 I also enjoy having my morning coffee here or having an apéro during the afternoon, as it is the perfect place for people-watching.

 2. City Museum and the Brussels Town Hall